As an example, the following adds the Flat Vibration Switch sold in the Adafruit store to WipperSnapper.

-First, identify what type of pin component this switch is.
-You can learn this by understanding how the switch works.
+The first step is to identify what type of pin component this switch is.

 When the vibration switch gets bumped, it acts as a closed switch.
 In order to get the state of the switch, a microcontroller needs to configure the switch as a digital input as it only reports two states: when the switch is either open ('0') or closed ('1').

-So, we'll be creating a digital input switch as we'll want the vibration switch to send data to WipperSnapper if it's bumped.
+So, we'll be creating a digital input pin component as we'll want the vibration switch to send data to WipperSnapper when it reports a boolean state (open or closed).

 Add Component JSON